warashibetrader/warashibetrader.github.io/_posts/2022-02-15-payment-receipt.md

 				 BAN: "ban_1gpquwssoy8491ajmxp9cxjb3o38imcxidissob7cxc38o6h6r4d8gg639b7"};
 		let items = [{item:"Donation to the developer", XNO:"1", BAN:"100"}];

-		// The below can be used as-is for a basic implementation, but a successful payment event is exposed below if needed let popup = window.open("https://warashibetrader.github.io/crypto/wallet");
+		// The below can be used as-is for a basic implementation, but a payment confirmation event is exposed below if needed let popup = window.open("https://warashibetrader.github.io/crypto/wallet");
 		window.addEventListener("message", function(event) {
 			if (event.source == popup && event.data) {